fjennison22/project_02/README.md

 <br />
 <br />

-## Number of Cancelled Flights at Each Airport in the Year 2016
+## Number of Canceled Flights at Each Airport in the Year 2016

 <br />